run-house/runhouse/docs/tutorials/api/accessibility.rst

-You can also instantiate secrets by directly passing in their secret values (if itsn’t locally set up yet), and optionally save it down locally.
+You can also instantiate secrets by directly passing in their secret values (if it isn’t locally set up yet), and optionally save it down locally.

 .. code:: ipython3